-The role of SME could come across as a bit unclear.
+The role of SMEs could come across as a bit unclear.
 How difficult is it to do small background research on the content of the prospective course?
 Surely it isn’t.
 But the trick of the trade lies elsewhere.
 SMEs have already gathered enough knowledge to be able to confidently select only reliable information from well-trusted sources.
 Furthermore, SMEs can link pieces of information into a smooth narrative and give contexts to dry facts.
-They can identify knowledge gaps, inverting the learning process and pinpointing difficulties the learners might encounter.
-SMEs are not expected to be expert writers or educators – they are rather responsible for outlining the scope of knowledge required for performing certain tasks.
+They can identify knowledge and skills gaps, inverting the learning process, and pinpointing difficulties the learners might encounter.
+SMEs are not expected to be expert trainers, facilitators, or educators – they are rather responsible for outlining the scope of knowledge required for performing certain tasks.
 The expertise required in various business branches can vary immensely.
 It can range from welding techniques to role-play games’ systems, to soft skills, therefore becoming an SME expert in a niche field can turn out quite profitable.

 Becoming an SME expert seems to be both easy and difficult.
 To be sure, it requires a passionate attitude towards a selected subject matter and in that sense, it’s the easiest thing in the world.
 Make passion your job and you won’t work a day in your life, they say.
 But deep and broad knowledge it’s not all.
 Consistency, meticulousness, and discipline are crucial for upkeeping the interest so much that one stays up to date with all the latest news on the subject.
 Further, SMEs usually juggle a few different jobs at the same time, so good organization skills are mandatory.
 SMEs must be able to communicate their knowledge clearly and unambiguously with non-specialists in their field, often taking the role of educators.
 Their status and public opinion are important for the legitimization of their position in the business.
 As we know, human nature is fallible, and authority is a difficult quality to keep untarnished.